 Director of Bands

 Mr. Yañez's greatest joy is being a father to his two kids, Ariana and Alejandro.
-He has been happily married to his wife Lydia for 18 years.
-Mr. Yañez is also a freelance musician and is a member of the San Antonio Jazz Orchestra (SAJO).
+He has been happily married to his wife Lydia for 18 years who is the Orchestra Director at Roosevelt HS.
+Mr. Yañez is also a freelance musician and is a member of the San Antonio Jazz Orchestra (SAJO) and Powerhouse Big Band.
 In his free time, he likes watching sports with his son, going to the gym, and just being around family.

 Mr. Garza received both his Bachelor of Music in Music Education and Master of Music in Music Performance degrees from Texas State University.
 While working on his Master's degree, Mr. Garza was a graduate teaching assistant for the university music/percussion department.
 During that time he taught applied percussion lessons to undergraduate music majors, assisted and conducted with the university percussion ensembles, marching band, Panorama Steel Band, and was section leader of the university wind ensemble under the direction of Mr. John Stansberry.